 LinkedIn will come up with profiles containing the words react and either developer, engineer or programmer.
 Get creative and experiment with different queries based on your needs.

 Once you have a list of potential developers, you can reach out directly to the ones in your network.
-If they’re not, you can send them a connection request with a short introduction, but chances are they might never see or pay attention to it.
-You should expect anywhere between one to three interviews for every hundred developers you reach out to.
+If they’re not in your network, you can send them a connection request with a short but personalised introduction.

 InMails let you send private messages to people outside of your connections and are far more likely to elicit a response.
 Keep in mind that you can use this feature only if you have a premium account.